29 Special Souvenirs from Canada in 2026 (from a Canadian)

 Coffee beans aren’t grown in Canada, but there are a few Canadian coffee companies where you could buy coffee or even merchandise unique to that brand, such as mugs and travel mugs.

 The most iconic Canadian coffee company is Tim Horton’s coffee, and this is the one that most people will suggest to you.
-(Tim Horton was a Canadian NHL player, and the café named after him.
+(Tim Horton was a Canadian NHL player, and the café named after him.)
+Sadly, Tim Hortons is no longer Canadian-owned but they do have merch sold in the cafes that are still pretty Canadian souvenir-ish.
+I’d personally opt for smaller companies though, because Tim Hortons has gone international and you can find them in dozens of countries worldwide now.

 To see a list of Canadian coffee brands and to shop for their products, check the Shop Local Canada website here.

-17. A hockey jersey
+15. A hockey jersey

 Hockey is considered to be Canada’s national sport.
 Canada has teams in the NHL, and there are provincial leagues too, so there are a lot of hockey jersey options – from big league tems, to even small town teams.
+They make hockey jerseys for everyone – men and women, as well as kids and even babies.

 Hockey jerseys are commonly owned, and very popular as nice gifts to friends and family members in Canada, or to family in other countries.
+My parents got a Toronto hockey jersey for my American brother-in-law, for example.
+Jerseys are a good Canadian gift for sports lovers, especially people who enjoy that particular sport of the jersey you’re buying.

 Pro Tip: There are expensive hockey jerseys, and then there are cheap knock-off ones.
 If you want to get a high-quality hockey jersey, then consider buying it from one of the Canadian NHL brand teams, which you can shop for on the official NHL shop.
 The jerseys there will cost around $150.
 If you want to spend a little bit less or see different colour options, you can also try Sport Check which is Canada’s largest sporting clothing store – there are multiple locations, or you can shop online.

-18. Canadian fruit products
+16. Canadian fruit products

-Being a colder climate country, Canada grows plenty of fruit belonging the ‘rose’ category: apples, pears, peaches, plums and cherries, as well as berries – (strawberries, raspberries, cranberries, black currants and blueberries)
+Being a colder climate country, Canada grows plenty of fruit belonging the ‘rose’ category: apples, pears, peaches, plums and cherries, as well as berries – (strawberries, raspberries, cranberries, black currants and blueberries.)

+Instead of bringing raw fruit to another country (which isn’t always allowed), I recommend bringing less perishable products that are made with fruit that is grown in Canada.
 You can get jams, spreads, ciders, and dehydrated fruit.
 One of my favourite snacks in the fall is dried apple chips of these kinds of Canadian-grown fruits.

 For instance, this photo here is of jams that are made on Manitoulin Island (the largest freshwater lake in the world, located in Ontario.)

-19. Chocolate from a Canadian chocolatier
+17. Chocolate from a Canadian chocolatier

 Canadian art often depicts the country’s distinctive scenery or wildlife.
 It could be art you put on your wall, a greeting or postcard, or even a magnet.
 It could be paintings, prints, or wood art.